CCI-Tools/cate/README.md

     (ect) $ python setup.py install

 ### Installation into an existing Python 3 environment

+If you run it with the [standard CPython](https://www.python.org/downloads/) installation, make sure you use a 64-bit version.

 To install ECT into an existing Python 3.5+ environment just for the current user, use